Reducing the impact of marketing of foods and non-alcoholic beverages on children

 WHO has developed a set of 12 recommendations, endorsed by the World Health Assembly, aimed at reducing the impact of marketing foods high in saturated fats, trans-fatty acids, free sugars or salt.

-The recommendations can be found in the guidance document, Set of recommendations on the marketing of foods and non-alcoholic beverages to children, under ‘WHO documents’ below.
+The recommendations can be found in the guidance document, Set of recommendations on the marketing of foods and non-alcoholic beverages to children, under ‘WHO documents’ below and are summarized in the guidance summary.

 Status: not currently available